show_page.php1 : nf05.jpg

 HISTORY: This rabbit developed diarrhea and CNS signs.

-HISTOPATHOLOGIC DESCRIPTION: Slide A: Cerebrum, level of hippocampus, and thalamus: Scattered throughout the gray and white matter are random and occasionally perivascular variably sized aggregates of epithelioid macrophages, activated microglia (rod cells), fewer lymphocytes, plasma cells, and rare heterophils admixed with small amounts of pyknotic and karyorrhectic cellular debris (necrosis).
-Rarely, within these foci are 30-40µm diameter intracellular sporophorous vacuoles that contain myriad 1x3µm, ovoid, refractile microsporidian spores.
-Adjacent to the aggregates there is mild gliosis.
-Virchow-Robin space and the leptomeninges are expanded by a similar inflammatory infiltrate and there is a small amount of hemorrhage within the leptomeninges.
+HISTOPATHOLOGIC DESCRIPTION: Slide A: Cerebrum, level of hippocampus, and thalamus: Scattered throughout the gray and white matter are small, occasionally perivascular, variably sized aggregates of epithelioid macrophages, activated microglia (rod cells), fewer lymphocytes, plasma cells, and rare heterophils admixed with small amounts of pyknotic and karyorrhectic cellular debris (necrosis).
+Rarely, within these foci are 30-40 µm in diameter intracellular vacuoles that contain myriad 1x3 µm, ovoid, refractile microsporidian spores (pseudocysts).
+Adjacent to affected areas there is mild gliosis.
+Virchow-Robin space and the leptomeninges are expanded by a previously described inflammatory infiltrate and there is a small amount of hemorrhage within the leptomeninges.
 Vessels are lined by reactive endothelium.

-Slide B: Brown and Brenn's Gram stain: Cerebrum, level of hippocampus, and thalamus: Multifocally there are moderate numbers of intracellular and rarely extracellular, Gram positive, 1 x 3 µm, rod-shaped microsporidia within areas of inflammation and occasionally in areas with no cellular reaction (pseudocyst).
+Slide B: Brown and Brenn's Gram stain: Cerebrum, level of hippocampus, and thalamus: Multifocally there are moderate numbers of intracellular gram-positive, 1 x 3 µm, rod-shaped microsporidia within areas of inflammation and occasionally in areas with no cellular reaction (pseudocyst).

-MORPHOLOGIC DIAGNOSIS: Cerebrum and diencephalon: Meningoencephalitis, lymphohistiocytic, multifocal and perivascular, moderate, with Gram-positive microsporidian spores, New Zealand white rabbit (Oryctolagus cuniculus), lagomorph.
+MORPHOLOGIC DIAGNOSIS: Cerebrum and diencephalon: Meningoencephalitis, lymphohistiocytic, chronic, multifocal, moderate, with intracellular, gram-positive microsporidian spores, New Zealand white rabbit (Oryctolagus cuniculus), lagomorph.

 ETIOLOGIC DIAGNOSIS: Cerebral encephalitozoonosis